For the 22nd memorial day of the Ghulja Massacre

 Today, we stand here to demonstrate for the 22nd Memorial Day of the Ghulja massacre, which reminiscent of what took place on July 5th, 2009 in Urumqi.

-On 5th February 1997, a peaceful demonstration by fifteen to twenty thousand Uyghurs in the city of Gulja, a historic city which located in the western part of East Turkestan.
+On 5th February 1997, a peaceful demonstration by fifteen to twenty thousand Uyghurs in the city of Gulja, a historic city which located in the western part of Xinjiang.
 Demonstrators, which including children and females were demanded Chinese authority to stop oppressing Uyghurs, stop cultural genocide and ethnic discrimination.
 They ask the Chinese authority to respect Uyghur human rights and religious freedom.

 Rather than addressing the legitimate concerns of the protesters, the protests were brutally suppressed by Chinese security forces.
 Ghulja city is geographically considered as part of Siberia, 22 years ago, this day was cold and freezing, the temperature was as cold as more than -30 degrees.
 According to some eyewitnesses, who are now living abroad, says Chinese security forces were pouring cold water to the demonstrators who were arrested by them, resulting in the death of many Uyghurs.